myselfBZ/go-redis-clone/CONTRIBUTING.md

 ## Second of all, please follow the rules mentioned below.

-Before writing any code open an issue or take a look at the existing issues, and see if the author approves your proposal of change to the codebase.
+Before writing any code open an issue or take a look at the existing issues.
+Or even better, review the TODOs section in the README.md file for already needed features See if the author approves your proposal of change to the codebase.
 After the approval you can fork and create your own branch.

 ## During development please strictly adhere to the following rules.